Wojciech Cezary Jagielski: Summary

-He was working for a Polish commercial station Radio ZET at the beginning as a DJ, then as a music supervisor (during the periods from 1995 to July 2007 and again during 2010 to 2015).
-He was hosting auditions like Słodka szesnastka Radia Zet (Radio Zet's Sweet Sixteen), Raz-dwa-trzy, śpiewasz ty (One, two, three now you sing), and along with Karolina Korwin Piotrowska – Mniej więcej serio (Kind of Seriously), Mniej więcej poniedziałek (Kind of Monday).
-He interviewed more than 350 prominent people from all over the world including pop musicians, celebrities from cinematography and media.
+He worked for a Polish commercial station Radio ZET at the beginning as a DJ, then as a music supervisor (during the periods from 1995 to July 2007 and again during 2010 to 2015).
+He hosted auditions like Słodka szesnastka Radia Zet (Radio Zet's Sweet Sixteen), Raz-dwa-trzy, śpiewasz ty (One, two, three now you sing), and along with Karolina Korwin Piotrowska – Mniej więcej serio (Kind of Seriously), Mniej więcej poniedziałek (Kind of Monday).
+He interviewed more than 350 prominent people from all over the world including pop musicians and celebrities from cinematography and media.
 From April 2012 to May 2015 he hosted an audition in Radio Zet called Doktor Zet.